 NEPA (National Environmental Policy Act): In CT, the State has staff to review impacts to wetlands, endangered species, other potentially conflicting resource issues.

 Rob Grant – AL: The Community Development Block Grant (CDBG) is one of programs ADECA administers.
-The State has developed procedures for Categorical Exclusions (CE) for certain kinds of projects (see ADECA’s Current Forms and Sample Documents).
+The State has developed procedures for Categorical Exclusions (CE) for certain kinds of projects.
 It covers parks, trails, ROW, etc. This document is used for any ADECA projects.

 Traci – MN: What are the criteria for qualifying for a Categorical Exclusion?

 ROB – Existing park, existing right-of-way, etc. It is a basic statement, though if you find any dinosaur bones, please stop and contact ADECA.

 Off of Museum Rd. and Newell street on the University of Florida Campus, we walked 1.5 miles of newly constructed Flexi-Pave surfaced trail.
 Every mile of 10 foot wide trail includes approximately 19,000 recycled passenger car tires.
 It claims a 19-23% void capacity.
 It is made of 3/8 inch granulated passenger tires plus crushed rock and a binding agent.
 Water is slowed by the material but actually flows through it.
 Installation doesn’t require heavy machinery.
 The urethane binder will not react with petroleum products as asphalt paving does.
 This new technology is being used on more recreational trails throughout the country, including Florida.

 This session discussed local and national trail project databases, the Coalition for Recreational Trails (CRT) Database, trail data standardization, project information availability, and the importance of information sharing.
 How are States making RTP information available?
 How can we work together to provide RTP project data each year for an improved database?
 What should be the Performance Measures?